Mc0Shell/CoinValueChecker/README.md

 The "data.json" file saves all the data of the last checked crypto-currency.

-I screwed up programming using Tkinter: P
+Unfortunately I programmed it with Tkinter: P